Best Non-Electronic Toys for Kids

 Although My Fairy Garden only scored 3.5 stars out of 5, it was mostly because people complained that there weren’t enough seeds but that is easily remedied.

 You may look at this little wooden race track and think that it is just too simple to be fun – just 4 connected ramps and 4 little wooden cars.
 Well, Papa and I bought one of these for one of the Littles several years ago.
 Why?
 Because we couldn’t stop playing with it in the store!!
 Yes, it provides hours and hours and HOURS of fun!
 Honestly, I really don’t know why.
 But kids (and apparently adults) will put these cars down the little track again and again!!
 The cars are really simple – no frills, sturdy, wooden, well put together.
-Not a lot of pieces.
+Not a lot of pieces and one of my favorite non-electronic toys.
 Love, love love this one!

 Play Cash Register